annie-kayal/project-4/README.md

         }
 ```

 We also needed to specify the fitness field as being required as false.
-This is because the fitness field is not inputted into the custom user model and because this is the serializer is to be used in the registration endpoint, new users would not have any classes booked.
+This is because the fitness field is not inputted into the custom user model upon registeration and would automatically raise the data as invalid.

 ## Views

-Now being able to store and access our data that is viewable, we were now able to look at how our API information would return our data.
-We implemented the Django REST framework to create the views to render our backend data and implement CRUD functionality.
+Now being able to store and access data that is viewable, we were now able to look at how our API information would return our data.
+We implemented Django REST framework to create the views to render our backend data and enable CRUD functionality.

 ### 1. FITNESS

 At this point, we had to decide what requests users could make.
 Due to the nature of the app, it was clear users would be able to make GET requests to all of the endpoints, but would be limited to which tables they would be able to delete or create with.
 For this reason, we only chose to use class-based views in our fitness app so we could determine the delete and create endpoints for the users.

 One area we did need to implement in this app is permissions.
 In order to access most of the information on the app, they needed to be a registered user.
-Django REST framework already gives us access to some powerful permissions, which can be added any view by passing them as a list or tuple to a permission_classes property.
+Django REST framework already gives us access to some powerful permissions, which can be added to any view by passing them as a list or tuple to a permission_classes property.
 However, we also created another custom permission setting.

 ```js
 class IsOwnerOrReadOnly(BasePermission):